Functions

 // => true

-are not boolean literals.
+note: yes and no are not boolean literals.
 They are simply undefined identifiers in this case.

 Another example: